minzzelo/cs2101ug/docs/UserGuide.md

 ### Add a flashcard : `add`

 Now let's get started.
-The first thing you would do on the app is to, of course, add flashcards!
+The first thing you would do on SWEe is to, of course, add flashcards!

 Format: `add q/QUESTION a/ANSWER [c/CATEGORY] [r/RATING] [n/NOTE] [d/DIAGRAM] [t/TAG]...`

-* If you are having troubles understanding the format, feel free to refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
 * Remember that the `QUESTION` and `ANSWER` fields are compulsory while adding a flashcard!
 The rest are optional.
 (Hint: You can always add in the remaining fields subsequently using our [edit command](#edit-a-flashcard---edit)!)
 * After a new flashcard is added, the flashcard list will update to include the new flashcard.
+* If you are having troubles understanding the format, feel free to refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** If the category is not specified, the flashcard will have the <b>General</b> category.
+:bulb: **Tip:** If the category is not specified, the flashcard  will be assigned to the <b>General</b> category by default.

 </div>

 Examples:
-* `add q/What does OOP stand for? a/Object Oriented Programming`
+* `add q/What does OOP stand for? a/Object Oriented Programming` adds a flashcard with only its compulsory fields, a question and an answer.
-* `add q/What does OOP stand for? a/Object Oriented Programming r/3 t/cool`
+* `add q/What does OOP stand for? a/Object Oriented Programming r/3 t/cool` adds a flashcard containing a question, an answer, a rating and a tag.
-* `add q/What does OOP stand for? a/Object Oriented Programming c/Super Important n/Important question!`
-* `add q/What does OOP stand for? a/Object Oriented Programming d/images/diagram.png`
-* `add q/What does OOP stand for? a/Object Oriented Programming c/UML n/Important question! d/images/diagram.png`
+* `add q/What does OOP stand for? a/Object Oriented Programming d/images/diagram.png` adds a flashcard containing a question, an answer and a diagram by specifying its file path.

 <div style="page-break-after: always;"></div>

 **Steps for adding a flashcard with diagram**:

 **Step 1**: Locate the relative file path of the image file.
-In this example, our file path is `images/classDiagramExample1.png`
+In this example, our file path is `image/classDiagramExample1.png`

-Root folder containing the jar file        |  Image directory :-------------------------:|:-------------------------:
+Root folder containing SWEe Jar file        |  Image directory :-------------------------:|:-------------------------:
 ![filedirectory](images/ug/ug_add_step1.png) |  ![filedirectory](images/ug/ug_add_step1.1.PNG)